Country Music Greats Radio Show: Host

 James Edward Brown's career as a country singer has lasted since the 1950s and evolved successfully as a trio, solo, and as a duet artist.
 He found stardom in the late 1950s as part The Browns, which consisted of Jim Ed and his sister’s Maxine and Bonnie.
 The Browns’ hit "The Three Bells" holds the distinction of being the first song to ever simultaneously sit in the number one spot for the country, pop and the R+B charts.
 After the success of The Browns, Jim Ed went solo in the 1960s and continued to record hits such as "Pop a Top" and "Morning".
 Starting in the mid-1970s Brown began finding himself at the top of the charts with his duet partner, Helen Cornelius.
 Brown's career would continue to expand as he became the host for several successful television shows such as The Country Place, Nashville On the Road, Going Our Way, and You Can Be A Star.

-Bill Cody is a disc jockey at WSM, flagship station of the Grand Ole Opry.
+Bill Cody was a disc jockey at WSM, flagship station of the Grand Ole Opry.
 Prior to hosting the Pure American Country Radio Show, Cody had hosted Classic Country Weekend, another syndicated show that had aired on classic country stations.
+Cody died on June 9, 2026 of kidney and heart failure at the age of 67.

+Zack Bennett had joined the program as its producer in 2024.
+As Cody's illness progressed, he increasingly filled in on new episodes of the program and became its interim host upon Cody's death.
+Bennett was named permanent host in September 2026.